prernagarsole/MultiModalClassifier/README.md

 <img width="782" alt="Screen Shot 2022-11-21 at 8 59 17 PM" src="https://user-images.githubusercontent.com/99928364/203225586-c573277d-a3f0-46c8-bcc6-be09391ad445.png">

+# RT Inference changes

+Trained with the MNIST model for fashion.

+To train the model using the MNIST data, a new model was created (inside CNNsimplemodels.py) and trained.

+The class name and other parameters for the MNIST Model were changed as appropriate, and ImageOps was used to transform the RGB to grey scale to create the image array shape (28,28,1).

+The resulting inference model is tested using a sneaker image, and the prediction performed well with greater accuracy.

+The output model has been saved in the output/fashion folder and will subsequently be used for lite model conversion and prediction use.

+# Changes to TF lite

+For embedded and mobile devices where the model needs to be smaller and more precise, lightweight models are used.

+This time, the converted model predicted the sneakers as sandals, which is close to the actual prediction.

+Export TF lite would take the model saved from the previous step and convert it to a lite model, which is then used to make inferences.

 # Plotting  9 images from fashion training dataset

+**COLAB LINK**
+<a href="https://colab.research.google.com/drive/11jRV6DGo3EPlcMM3766Jg5G_gksTESi7?usp=share_link" target="_blank">Colab Link</a>

 <img width="782" alt="Screen Shot 2022-11-21 at 9 03 15 PM" src="https://user-images.githubusercontent.com/99928364/203226121-5ec59ec6-fcfe-45b6-9eb1-d481c04037f0.png">

 # Plotting  9 images from flowers training dataset

+**COLAB LINK**
 <a href="https://colab.research.google.com/drive/1Sapgm791W9aaHrYEk8gjXAwjHmdBfN0r?usp=share_link" target="_blank">Colab Link</a>